snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 ## Next steps

-This is all exciting new as re-released version 0.3.0 of the [spark-example-project](https://github.com/snowplow/spark-example-project), which builds upon our [amazon-kinesis-tutorial](http://snowplowanalytics.com/blog/2014/01/15/amazon-kinesis-tutorial-getting-started-guide/) and we move forward with our [first-experiments-with=spark](http://snowplowanalytics.com/blog/2015/05/21/first-experiments-with-apache-spark/).
+This is all exciting new as re-released version 0.3.0 of the [spark-example-project](https://github.com/snowplow/spark-example-project).
+This builds upon our original [amazon-kinesis-tutorial](http://snowplowanalytics.com/blog/2014/01/15/amazon-kinesis-tutorial-getting-started-guide/).
+Recently, we detailed our [first-experiments-with-spark](http://snowplowanalytics.com/blog/2015/05/21/first-experiments-with-apache-spark/).
 This simple streaming example has a simple event model.
 We are hoping to put some decision making into the processing pipeline in future post, so stay tuned.

 MEOW